 At the end of your presentations, you’ll remind the audience of what you told them, and tell them what to do next.

 - Summary of main points (can be merged with your conclusion) Clearly restate your three main points in the same order you delivered them.
-It’s the same as your overview but in past tense.
-First, I described what makes presentations great, then I shared data on how practice affects confidence and performance, and finally we looked at how to practice.
+It is the same as your overview but in past tense.
+First, I described what makes presentations great, then I shared data on how practice affects confidence and performance, and finally, we looked at how to practice.

 - Conclusion Restate your thesis in past tense.
 For example: I’m showed you that practicing your presentation 10 times will improve your grade by 20%.